Germany pushes China to help its firms do business

 So far this year, Chinese investors have agreed 47 deals to buy German targets, worth a total of 10.3 billion euros, according to Thomson Reuters data, up from 29 deals worth 263 million euros in 2015.

-A planned meeting with Vice Premier Ma Kai was cancelled.
+A planned meeting with Vice Premier Ma Kai was canceled.
 German officials said the cancellation from the Chinese side was due to a diary problem and Gabriel met a different representative instead.

 During his visit, Gabriel, leader of Germany's Social Democrats and also Angela Merkel's Vice Chancellor, also met critics of the government and human rights activists.